carstenlucke/random-noun-generator-german/README.md

 ```

-This generator uses nouns taken form the dictionary file of the de_DE Hunspell dictionary	derived from the igerman98 dictionary (version: 20151222+frami20151222).
-This dictionary is licensed under the GPLv2, GPLv3.
+The nouns used by this generator are taken from the dictionary file of the
+de_DE Hunspell dictionary derived from the igerman98 dictionary

-Copyright information for the dictionary:
+Version: 20151222+frami20151222

-  - Copyright (C) 1998-2015
+Copyright (C) 1998-2015
-  - Bjoern Jacke <bjoern@j3e.de>.
+ Bjoern Jacke <bjoern@j3e.de>,
+ for the addon Franz Michael Baumann <fm.baumann@uni-muenster.de>